tonethar/IGME-330-Master/notes/HW-ajax-5.md

     console.warn(error);
 });
 ```
-- When you run this code, uo
+- When you run this code, you should note that the (arrow) function passed to `.then()` runs, which means the request was successful
+- Note though, that `response.json()` returns a *promise*, meaning that it is an asynchronous operation that is runnin on another thread, just like the `response` promise
+- This means that we don't yet have access to

 ## II.
 Start files